Published by Gour Lentell, co-founder of biNu and the Moya Messenger #datafree app.

 John was born on 9th July, 1926 in Barnstaple in the county of Devon, England of English / Scottish parentage.
 He spent most of his childhood in Taunton, Somerset and, as was common at the time, he left school at the age of 14 to enter the workforce.
 Although too young for army service during WW2, he did time with the British army in Palestine around 1946-48.

-Despite his apparent English / Scottish genetic ancestry, after I had my DNA analysed at 23andMe it turns out John’s genetic heritage arose out of the Near East and north eastern Africa and his particular Haplogroup is found in northern Iberian populations, especially in Portugal and the Spanish region of Galicia.
+Despite his apparent English / Scottish genetic ancestry, after I had my DNA analysed at 23andMe it turned out John’s genetic heritage arose out of the Near East and north eastern Africa and his particular Haplogroup is found in northern Iberian populations, especially in Portugal and the Spanish region of Galicia.
 Which is all the more karmic as throughout his life he enjoyed travelling to Portugal and had a number of close Portuguese friends.

 As a young man making his way in early 1950s post-war England, he took the opportunity to seek his fortune in the colonies and migrated to Salisbury, Southern Rhodesia as it was then known.